akazukin5151/koneko/README.md

 ### Version 0.8

 * lscat now slightly faster as the image number is calculated only when it finishes downloading, not on every recursion.
+* Improvement for lscat: the screen will be filled with the most rows as possible
+* HACKING.md split from CONTRIBUTING.md to better assist other developers
+* Image view can now preview the next four images in multi-image posts (need to enable its experimental flag)

+#### Fixed
 * Fixed opening the manual in user modes not working
 * Fixed bug in lscat: number of columns now determines when to print page spacings
-* Improvement for lscat: the screen will be filled with the most rows as possible
-* HACKING.md split from CONTRIBUTING.md to better assist other developers

 #### Code
 * Extract out common behaviour from Gallery and Users ui classes into AbstractUI